vicompany/workshop-unit-testing/docs/assignments.md

 1. Write unit tests in `src/models/coupon.test.js`
 1. Write unit tests in `src/models/product.test.js`

-## Compelte the unit tests for ShoppingCart
+## Complete the unit tests for ShoppingCart

 When testing methods, it's important to test the effect of various arguments and the method return.